Mitigating Reputational Loss in Asset Management

-Rules including the Senior Managers Regime, the Certification Regime and the Conduct Rules are aimed at enforcing individual accountability as a means of protecting customers and minimising market abuse.
-A fundamental requirement of these regulations is for organisations to know who they employ, do the necessary credit and CRB checks and ensure that do no wrong.
+Rules including the Senior Managers Regime, the Certification Regime and the Conduct Rules are aimed at enforcing individual accountability as a means of protecting customers and minimizing market abuse.
+A fundamental requirement of these regulations is for organizations to know who they employ, do the necessary credit and CRB checks and ensure that do no wrong.
 It’s a tough ask.

 Firms therefore need to consider adoption of systems to establish and maintain controls to protect themselves and indeed their clients from inappropriate actions of their own employees.
 Such systems encompass everything from on-boarding to ongoing screening and monitoring through to adverse media monitoring.

 The above mentioned Senior Managers Regime is designed to make senior managers fully responsible and in control of their actions in an evidencable and defensible manner.
 For instance, investment directors must have complete knowledge of the tools used by their teams in decision-making, they must take reasonable steps to ensure data accuracy in the models used for decision-making as well as ensure that team members manipulating and interpreting the data in the models are certified and equipped with the necessary knowledge to do so.